 - Bluish-tinged fingernails or lips

-These symptoms are by no means always owing to cardiovascular disease, and could be harmless or caused by other medical conditions.
+These symptoms are by no means always due to cardiovascular disease, and can be harmless or caused by other medical conditions.
 However, if you experience any of them it’s a good idea to make an appointment to see your doctor.